oracle/graal/substratevm/LOGGING.md

 ```

 In this case the `logging.properties` file needs to be available for run time processing and it must be included in the image via the `-H:IncludeResources=logging.properties` option.
-(See the documentation on [accessing resources at run time](RESOURCES.md) for more details on this option.)
+See the information about [accessing resources at runtime](Resources.md) for more details on this option.